...

 Legal Expert Success Trustpilot Rating

-This guide is based on road traffic accident claims.
-However, we cover many other areas also.
-In almost all scenarios the passenger is a blameless victim and can either make a claim from the driver’s insurance or a third party depending on who is at fault for their injury.
-To make a passenger car accident claim call us today at Legal Expert.
+This guide is based on car accident claims.
+However, we also cover many other areas.
+In almost all scenarios, the passenger is a blameless victim and can either make a claim from the driver’s insurance or a third party, depending on who is at fault for their injury.
+Often, the passenger has little control over the accident.
+A passenger car accident claim may be due to the fact that you have suffered mental or physical injuries or both.

-If you would like to receive advice straight away please do not hesitate to call our team on 0800 073 8804 or fill out the online form on our website.
+If you would like to receive advice straight away, please do not hesitate to call our team on 0800 073 8804 or fill out the online form on our website.
 Alternatively, speak to us using the live chat window in the bottom right corner.

 trust-pilot logo ratting 4.8 (466 reviews)